dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/README.md

 List and brief description of the examples
 ==========================================
-Examples 2, 7, 8 and 9 are not yet set up.

 * **example1**

 This example demonstrates a ground-state calculation with fully periodic boundary conditions on BCC Mo supercell with a mono-vacancy.
 Norm-conserving pseudopotential and PBE exchange correlation are used.